 Increasing your body’s range of motion (ROM) can dramatically improve muscular and joint function.
 When you can smoothen a movement with an increase in ROM, excessive pressure on each muscle surrounding a joint is reduced.
 When your joints are stiff, they can cause disruption in other areas of the body, creating postural imbalances, and increased joint pain.
 Static and dynamic stretching can increase joint mobility and improve ROM, which will help improve overall joint function [R].

-6. Replace Your Ibuprofen With Turmeric
+6. Supplement With Turmeric

 Turmeric, is a rhizomatous herbaceous perennial plant (Curcuma longa).
 Sometimes referred to as Indian Saffron or the golden spice, Turmeric is part of the Ginger family and is a tall plant that grows in Southeast Asia and cultivated in India.
 The turmeric that you find in supplements is directly derived from the plants roots.
 Through several studies, Turmeric been proven to provide countless health benefits from improving joint health and mobility, reducing exercise-induced inflammation and muscle soreness, thus enhancing recovery and performance.